 - Hone this speech, and use it daily with professors and classmates, in networking associations and fall career fairs, and even in line in at your local coffee roaster.
 Adapt it, make it conversational and make it yours.
 Then start talking to people.

 - Listen and engage.
 Listen to the responses and internalize what they mean for you and how you can implement relevant suggestions.

-Last weeek, College Seniors, we discussed that the time for your career is now!
-You need to develop and hone your pitch and start talking – and listening – to others about your career.
+Doing this will help you meet someone to help you with the next thing you can do for your career…which is have coffee or tea with someone who can help you develop and hone your pitch and start talking – and listening – to others about your career.

 While it really is that easy to get started, it is also a little daunting figuring out your best path to your career and going about finding the people who you think can have a great impact on your career.

 That’s why Step 2 is easier – and makes things a little less formal.